Waynel65/C2_Engineering_Project/README.md

 - To compile, run `make implant`
 - To run the implant, run `./bin/implant.exe`
 - Function 'stealer()' in chrome.cpp implements the stealer
 - Static compile is needed.
-Run'g++ test.cpp -static -lcrypt32 -lbcrypt  -o test.exe sqlite3.dll'